hougesen/hougesen/README.md

 ### Hi I'm Mads 👋
-I am a 20 y.o. dane that loves to design and develop websites in my spare time.
-Currently studying multimedia design at UCL in Odense, Denmark.
-In my spare time I am working on improving my JavaScript skills.
+Aspiring web developer currently studying multimediadesign @ UCL in Odense, Denmark.
+Primarily interested in Javascript with a hint of Ruby & PHP - but I am always up for learning new stuff.
+Lately I have been playing around with Docker.

 ### Useful Links